So your load balancer supports multiple load balancing algorithms, but you don't know which one to pick? You will in a minute.

-In this post, we compare 5 common load balancing algorithms, highlighting their main characteristics and pointing out where they're best and not well suited for.
+In this post, we compare 5 common load-balancing algorithms, highlighting their main characteristics and pointing out where they're best and not well suited.
 Let's begin.

 Prefer to watch a video version of this post instead?
 Click or tap to play.

 Round Robin is undoubtedly the most widely used algorithm.
 It's easy to implement and easy to understand.
 Here's how it works.
 Let's say you have 2 servers waiting for requests behind your load balancer.
 Once the first request arrives, the load balancer will forward that request to the 1st server.
 When the 2nd request arrives (presumably from a different client), that request will then be forwarded to the 2nd server.